-18.8 (a) The President of the Association shall not be required to teach more than one full course, or its equivalent, and the Grievance Policy and Administration Committee Chairperson shall not be required to teach more than one and one-half courses, or the equivalent, during the term of office, without prejudice to their salaries, benefits or any rights and privileges within the University.
-Where the President or Grievance Chairperson is an Instructor employee, a Non-Credit Language Teacher or a professional librarian, the workload reduction under this Article shall be negotiated by the parties at JCAA.
+- 18.8 (a) The President of the Association shall not be required to teach more than one full course, or its equivalent, and the Grievance Policy and Administration Committee Chairperson shall not be required to teach more than one and one-half courses, or the equivalent, during the term of office, without prejudice to their salaries, benefits or any rights and privileges within the University.
+Where the President or Grievance Chairperson is an Instructor employee, or a professional librarian, the workload reduction under this Article shall be negotiated by the parties at JCAA.
 Disputes about the assignment of duties to these employees shall be referred for resolution to the Joint Committee for the Administration of the Agreement.
-This arrangement is understood to be a special provision, applicable only to this Article and without prejudice to the more general arrangements for reduced workload with prorated pay specified in Article 13.6.

-(b) On conclusion of his/her term as Past President or as Grievance Chairperson of the Association, the Past President and the Grievance Chairperson of the Association shall be entitled mutatis mutandis to the provisions of Article 25.1(b).
-These provisions shall apply to his/her full terms as President-Elect, President and Past President and to his/her term as Grievance Chairperson.

-(c) The Association may purchase from the employer, at the appropriate sessional lecturer rates, up to two (2) full-course equivalents per contract year, to be distributed at the discretion of the Association.
-Payment by CUASA for a sessional replacement is contingent upon the employer hiring a sessional to teach a course which would normally have been taught by the individual to whom the release applies.
+This arrangement is understood to be a special provision, applicable only to this Article and without prejudice to the more general arrangements for reduced workload with prorated pay specified in Article 13.6. - (b) On conclusion of his/her term as Past President or as Grievance Chairperson of the Association, the Past President and the Grievance Chairperson of the Association shall be entitled mutatis mutandis to the provisions of Article 25.1(b).
+These provisions shall apply to his/her full terms as President-Elect, President and Past President and to his/her term as Grievance Chairperson. - (c) The Association may purchase from the employer, at the appropriate contract instructor rates, up to two (2) full-course equivalents per contract year and during a bargaining year, up to four (4) full-course equivalents, to be distributed at the discretion of the Association.
+Payment by CUASA for a contract instructor replacement is contingent upon the employer hiring a contract instructor to teach a course which would normally have been taught by the individual to whom the release applies.
 For professional librarian employees, a full-course equivalent shall be deemed to be one working day per week over the contract year.